14 Best Tourist Places in Leh Ladakh

 0

-Renowned for its rough terrain, breath-taking natural landscapes, and unique cultural heritage, Ladakh is bordered by some of the world’s highest mountain ranges such as the Himalayas, Karakoram, and the Ladakh range.
-This place boasts of being home to one of the coldest deserts globally.
-Lose yourself in the beauty of its rugged terrains and capture stunning pictures, or find peace in its numerous Gompas.
-For those seeking adventure, there are countless opportunities like trekking, rafting, paragliding, mountain climbing, biking, etc.
+Famous for its rugged landscape, stunning natural beauty, and distinct culture, Ladakh is a high-altitude desert region surrounded by the world’s greatest mountain ranges including the Himalayas, Karakoram and the Ladakh range.
+It has the pride of being among the world’s coldest deserts.
+Get lost in the beauty of its rugged terrains and take some stunning pictures or touch your soulful and find solace in its various Gompas.
+Adventure seekers will find endless options such as trekking, rafting, paragliding, mountain climbing, biking, etc.

-Since it takes many weeks to explore both Leh and Kargil districts of Ladakh, this post is for tourists who have a limited amount of time and wish to learn about the best Tourist Attractions in Ladakh.
-This post covers all the top tourist attractions to Visit in ladakh in as much detail as possible.
+Since it takes several week to explore both Leh and Kargil district of Ladakh, this post is for the tourists having limited time and would like to know about the best Tourist places in Leh Ladakh.
+In this post we will cover all the tourist places to see in leh ladakh as much as we can.

 Getting to Ladakh from Delhi